paketo-buildpacks/rfcs/text/dotnet-core/0005-simplify-runtime-dependency.md

 ## Motivation

-Currently, in order to get the .Net buildpack to function correctly at launchusing our custom dependencies, we need to build a somewhat convoluted fake .Net hive that is constructed out of symlinks to dependencies on layers.
+Currently, in order to get the .Net buildpack to function correctly at launch using our custom dependencies, we need to build a somewhat convoluted fake .Net hive that is constructed out of symlinks to dependencies on layers.
 We have built these custom runtime dependencies in the past to allow for users to only install the minimal libraries needed.
 After some discussion with